Skip to main content Skip to home page

 • Women's bone health education: Our physicians work with women of all ages to teach them the basics of good bone health.
 This includes nutritional counseling (calcium and vitamin D are the keys to good bones) as well as information about the type of exercise that helps build bone and awareness of things that decrease bone density (such as smoking).

-• Advanced screening technology: At Baptist Health Deaconess, many of our locations use a technology called dual-energy x-ray absorptiometry (DEXA or DXA) scan to measure female bone density and diagnose osteoporosis.
+• Advanced screening technology: At Baptist Health Deaconess Madisonville, many of our locations use a technology called dual-energy x-ray absorptiometry (DEXA or DXA) scan to measure female bone density and diagnose osteoporosis.

 • Exercise programs for women's bone health: Some of our locations offer targeted exercise programs that are designed to help build stronger bones.
 We also teach patients balance exercises that will help prevent falls (and resulting fractures).